HeatherStoffels/todo-list/README.md

-    set up ajax GET request - getting info back from the database set up ajax DELETE request - deleting a task from the DOM and from the database set up ajax PUT request- for completed
+    set up ajax GET request - getting info back from the database set up ajax DELETE request - deleting a task from the DOM and from the database set up ajax PUT request- for completed make a button for completed
+    make a button for delete

 server.js
     set up all the requires (express, body-parser, router.js files)